A detailed breakdown of website costs for those on a low to medium budget.

 Web Development and Integration costs

-Once the web design concepts are approved by the client, then we begin doing web development on the home page, list of products, product pages, basket
+Once the web design concepts are approved by the client, then we begin doing web development on the home page, list of products, product pages, basket and checkout.

 - Payment gateway.

 - Delivery supplier.